sib-swiss/SPARQL_course/docs/gba1.md

 ## GBA1 graph SPARQL queries

-We will do some exercises on a simplified version *GBA1-simple*.
+We will do some exercises on a simplified version of the GBA1 graph: *GBA1-simple*.

 In this version, most of the classes have been removed to keep what is centered around the reactions catalyzed by the enzyme GBA1.

 ### DESCRIBE a concept

+You have seen during the graph exploration that some concepts can be cryptic, their name is not always meaningful.

+The `DESCRIBE` command is for you!
 As its name suggests, `DESCRIBE` provides a useful fragment of RDF, such as all the known details for each URI found.

 ```sparql title="Describe_up:catalyzedReaction.sparql"
 # Describe the up:catalyzedReaction concept